 Since emission estimates for chemical industry processes are based on reported emissions data, the quality of the national emission estimates depends upon the quality of the operator-reported data.
 These are subject to the appropriate regulator's QA/QC procedures and are regarded to be good quality for most pollutants.
 For NMVOC emissions data, however, the reported data are not all used directly, as further calculations and extrapolations are required by the Inventory Agency to address known issues that affect data accuracy, completeness and time series consistency.
 Particularly during the early years of operator reporting to regulator inventories (e.g. PI, SPRI), emissions of organic compounds were reported in such a way that double-counting of emissions was possible in many cases, with emissions of 'total' VOC reported as well as individual VOC species.
-But the species reported often changed from year to year and the emissions reported for many sites also varied greatly from one year to the next.
-It is not certain whether these inter-annual variations are due to gaps in reporting or whether they reflect real changes in emissions.
+Furthermore, the species reported often changed from year to year and the emissions reported for many sites also varied greatly from one year to the next.
+It is not certain whether these inter-annual variations are due to gaps in reporting or whether they reflect real changes in production and emissions.
 The NAEI estimates for NMVOC from chemical industry processes therefore rely upon a significant degree of interpretation of the regulators' data with 'gaps' being filled (by using reported data for the same process in other years) when this seems appropriate, and other reported data being ignored to minimise the risk of double-counts.
-As a result, the national emission estimates for NMVOC from chemical processes are associated with higher uncertainty than most other national estimates based on regulators' data.
+As a result, the national emission estimates for NMVOC from chemical processes are associated with higher uncertainty than most other UK estimates based on regulators' data.

-Emission estimates for HCB, PAH and PCDD/PCDFs from NFR14 2B10a are mostly based on literature sources rather than reported data, due to the low levels of reporting for these pollutants (presumably because emissions at almost all sites are below the reporting thresholds).
+Emission estimates for HCB, PAH and PCDD/PCDFs from NFR14 2B10a are mostly based on literature sources rather than reported data.
+Emissions of these pollutants at many chemical sites are below the threshold for operator reporting under IED/PRTR, and therefore there is a low level of reporting of these pollutants, hence the use of literature data in these instances.
 Emissions of HCB are estimated for the manufacture of carbon tetrachloride, sodium pentachlorophenoxide, tetrachloroethylene and trichloroethylene using factors from Duiser et al, 1989.
-Production of carbon tetrachloride and sodium pentachlorophenoxide in the UK terminated in 1993 and 1996, respectively and the UK's sole manufacturer of tetrachloroethylene and trichloroethylene ceased production in early 2009, and hence emissions of HCB from NFR14 2B10a are assumed to be zero for 2009 onwards.
-Emission estimates for PCDD/PCDF from manufacture of halogenated chemicals are taken from HMIP, 1995 and emissions of PAH from bitumen-based products are based on CONCAWE, 1992.
+Production of carbon tetrachloride and sodium pentachlorophenoxide in the UK terminated in 1993 and 1996, respectively and the UK's sole manufacturer of tetrachloroethylene and trichloroethylene ceased production in early 2009, hence emissions of HCB from NFR14 2B10a are assumed to be zero for 2009 onwards.
+Emission estimates for PCDD/PCDF from manufacture of halogenated chemicals are taken from HMIP (1995) and emissions of PAH from bitumen-based products are based on CONCAWE (1992).
 Emission estimates for Cd and Zn from phosphate fertilizer manufacture are also based on literature sources (van der Most et al, 1992; Pacyna, 1988), again because of a lack of reported emissions.
 Emissions of PAH from processes handling coal tars are, however, based on emissions data reported to regulators.